vvojtko/Welsh-Vocabulary-Tutor-GroupProject/README.md

 # Welsh-Vocabulary-Tutor-GroupProject
-Group project.
+Java group project.
 Welsh-Vocabulary-Tutor app that helps to learn welsh by providing a basic vocabulary and range of features that make it easy to practice the language.

 Project was completed by a group of 7 students where everybody was assigned to specific role: